 Lamivudine (Epivir, 3TC)

-Lamivudine has weak mutagenic activity in one in vitro assay but no evidence of in vivo genotoxicity in rats at 35 to 45 times human exposure.
-Long-term animal carcinogenicity screening studies at 10 and 58 times human exposure have been negative in mice and rats, respectively.1
+Lamivudine (3TC) was found to have weak mutagenic activity in one in vitro assay, but there was no evidence of in vivo genotoxicity in rats at 35 times to 45 times the exposure observed in humans who received the standard dose.
+Long-term animal studies have shown no evidence of carcinogenicity at exposures that were 10 times (in mice) and 58 times (in rats) the exposure seen in humans who received the standard dose.1

-Lamivudine administered to rats at doses up to 4000 mg/kg/day, producing plasma levels 47 to 70 times those in humans, revealed no evidence of impaired fertility and no effect on the offspring’s survival, growth, and development up to the time of weaning.1
+In rats that received 3TC in doses up to 4,000 mg/kg per day, which produced plasma levels 47 times to 70 times those seen in humans who received the standard dose, there was no evidence of impaired fertility and no effects on the offspring’s survival, growth, or development up to the time of weaning.1

 Teratogenicity/Adverse Pregnancy Outcomes